joshdowning/tyk-docs/tyk-docs/content/planning-for-production/ensure-high-availability/synchroniser.md

 ### Troubleshooting

+Q: How do I know when synchronisation happened?
-You could check the MDCB log message to know about when synchronisation started and finished:
+A: You could check the MDCB log message to know about when synchronisation started and finished:

   Starting oauth clients sync worker for orgID...
   Starting keys sync worker for orgID...